sekom-gmbh/sekom-gmbh.github.io/docs/energy/equipment/index.md

 3. Governing scientific knowledge of the people, for the people, and by the people.
     + Decoupling knowledge from journal publications (validation, advertisement, and promotion).

-## The lab's Athena is the synthesis of the current lab's knowledge
+## The lab's  is the synthesis of the current lab's knowledge
 + Narrative and visual synthesis of the scientific knowledge accumulated by the lab over the years.
-+ Connection with other Athenas and repositories.
++ Connection with other   repositories.